 How One Little Word Changes Everything in the Book of Revelation.
 Do You Know What It Is?

 Prophetic speculation is rampant.
 Books dealing with the end times continue to flood the market.
 Is America part of Bible prophecy?
 What about Russia?
 Two recent books.
-Let’s not forget blood moons . . . earthquakes . . . ellipses . . . hurricanes . . . wars.
+Let’s not forget blood moons . . . earthquakes . . . eclipses . . . hurricanes . . . wars.
 Probably the most talked about and written about so-called end-time sign relates to Israel.
 We’ve been told to keep an eye on Israel.
 The book of Revelation is “all about Israel.”
 The thing of it is, Revelation is all about Israel.
 But you’ll be surprised to learn that the modern state of Israel is not the Israel Revelation is discussing.

 Brian Godawa has been studying and writing and speaking on the topic of Bible prophecy for many years.
 The following article is his latest attempt to put the book of Revelation in historical perspective. — Gary DeMar